 Wildwood Elementary School

-- Wildwood Elementary School's student population of 725 students has declined by 6% over five school years.
+Wildwood Elementary School's student population of 759 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|